DDS-Lab/disaster-image-processing/README.md

 [concat_layers.py](https://github.com/DDS-Lab/disaster-image-processing/blob/master/utils/concat_layers.py) takes any number of shapefiles as arguments and outputs a merged

-transforms lat long coordinates into pixels for a given image and creates bounding boxes
+[geofunctions.py](https://github.com/DDS-Lab/disaster-image-processing/blob/master/utils/geofunctions.py) transforms lat long coordinates into pixels for a given image and can input a shapefile and create bounding boxes of each feature with a buffer size

-shapefile containing the features of both.

 Using points in shapefile format produce a geojson with .00015 buffer around bounding boxes